pnochisaki/young-inglewood/_content/pages/privacy.md

 We have put in place physical, electronic, and managerial procedures to safeguard and help prevent unauthorized access to, maintain security of, and correctly use the information we collect.
 Personally identifiable information and account/activity are also protected through the use of e-mail addresses and passwords.
 In order to maintain the security of your information, you should protect the confidentiality of such information used to log into your account.

-Unfortunately ,no data transmission over the Internet can be guaranteed to be 100% secure.
+Unfortunately, no data transmission over the Internet can be guaranteed to be 100% secure.
 As a result, while we strive to protect your personal information and privacy, we cannot guarantee or warrant the security of any information you disclose or transmit to us online and cannot be responsible for the theft, destruction, or inadvertent disclosure of your personal information.

 **Disclosure of your information**